 - 5. Limitations on Discovery.
 The Commission may limit discovery to protect a party against unreasonable, cumulative, or duplicative discovery requests; to prevent undue delay in the proceeding; to avoid unnecessary burden, expense, or harassment; or to otherwise maintain the orderly and efficient progress of the proceeding.
 Upon finding that a party has abused the discovery process, the Commission may deny the right to continue discovery. - 6.
 Sanctions.
 A motion for sanctions for discovery violations may be filed at any time during the proceeding or may be initiated by the Commission.
 A motion is to contain sufficient factual allegations to detail the violation and must specify the relief requested.
-Motions for sanctions are required to be served by hand delivery, facsimile, or next-day delivery service.
-Responses to motions for sanctions are to be filed within 10 days, not counting Saturdays, Sundays, or legal holidays. - a.
-The Commission will consider any relevant factors when reviewing a motion for sanctions, including whether discovery has been conducted in bad faith or for an improper purpose such as causing unnecessary delay or needless increase in the cost of the proceeding; whether the discovery process has been abused in seeking or resisting discovery; and whether parties have failed to obey Commission Orders.
+Motions for sanctions are required to be served upon all parties electronically.
+Responses to motions for sanctions are to be filed within 14 days after the motion is filed, but if the deadline falls on a legal holiday, the responses shall be due the next business day thereafter.

-b.
+- a.
+The Commission will consider any relevant factors when reviewing a motion for sanctions, including whether discovery has been conducted in bad faith or for an improper purpose such as causing unnecessary delay or needless increase in the cost of the proceeding; whether the discovery process has been abused in seeking or resisting discovery; and whether parties have failed to obey Commission Orders. - b.
 Sanctions imposed by the Commission may include limiting or disallowing further discovery; holding that designated facts be deemed admitted for purposes of the proceeding; refusing to allow a party to support or oppose a claim or defense or prohibiting the party from introducing designated matters in evidence; disallowing in whole or in part requests for relief by the offending party and excluding evidence in support of such requests; striking pleadings or testimony; staying further proceedings until an order is obeyed; disallowing a party's right to participate in the proceeding; dismissing the application or filing with or without prejudice; requiring the offending party to pay the reasonable expenses, including attorney's fees, incurred by other parties because of the sanctionable behavior; and imposing any other sanction or remedy available to the Commission by law.